AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/cloud-convert-modules.md

 This module creates a job.
 A job can be one or multiple tasks that are identified in the Name field and linked between each other using the Input field.

 <!--
-For further processing of the finished job created with the Create a Job module, please use the New Job Event (job.finished) module in another scenario.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For further processing of the finished job created with the Create a Job module, please use the New Job Event (job.finished) module in another scenario.</p>
 -->

 <table cellspacing="0">